smacrito/cs339/README.md

 **CS339**
 ## Explaination
+This is a basic program that allows the connection of two phones via UDP to transfer data.
+It utilizes the room data base to maintain consistency and redundancy.
+The heart of the program enables the user to send questions to other users in a quiz form, to which they can then answer on another phone.
+This app is created for android, And required API level 26 or higher.

 ## Running
 We suggest running from within android studio, since it allows you to run the code immediate on a virtual device.